The best running training and running schedule isn’t guesswork—it comes down to following a personalized running plan that works for you.

 Whether you’re focused on weight loss or simply living a more healthy lifestyle, training for a 5k is a great place to start, and you’ll only need about six weeks to train from start to finish.
 For a 10k race, you’ll need about 10 weeks, and for a half marathon, you’ll need about 12-14, depending on your starting fitness level.
-Find the right running shoes and try out this sample week plan to get you ready for your race:
+Find the right running shoes, choose the appropriate running schedule, and try out this sample week plan to get you ready for your race:

 We’ll start off easy with some mobility training each week.
 For example, you can do some yoga or pilates to get your muscles stretched out, toned, and reduce your risk of injury.
 Follow along for a yoga routine for runners: